cinghioGithub/web_application_1_project/README.md

 ## Main React Components

-- `Main` (in `Main.js`): manage all routes of the application.
-Logged user will be able to perform different action.
+- `App` (in `App.js`): manage all routes of the application.
+Logged user will be able to perform different actions.
 Not logged user will only be able to compile questionnaires.
 It performs download of questionnaires.
 - `QuestionnaireCompile` (in `QuestionnaireCompile.js`): permits to a user to compile a questionnaire and save it.
 It retrive from server the questionnaire to compile.
 - `QuestionnaireCreate` (in `QuestionnaireCreate.js`): permits to an admin to create a new questionnaire and save it.
 - `QuestionnaireBox` (in `QuestionnaireBox.js`): for questionnaires to comile show a button in order to compile the questionnaire.
 For admin's questionnaire show buttons to manage it and the number of compiles.